linux-china/aria2-shell/README.md

-Aria Shell
+Aria2 Shell
 ===========================================
-aria2 is a lightweight multi-protocol & multi-source command-line download utility.
+Aria2 is a lightweight multi-protocol & multi-source command-line download utility.
-It supports HTTP/HTTPS, FTP, BitTorrent and Metalink. aria2 can be manipulated via built-in JSON-RPC and XML-RPC interfaces. aria shell is command line tool to interact with running aria by XML-RPC
+It supports HTTP/HTTPS, FTP, BitTorrent and Metalink.
+Aria2 can be manipulated via built-in JSON-RPC and XML-RPC interfaces.
+Aria2 shell is command line tool to interact with running aria by XML-RPC

-### aria xml-rpc daemon
+### Aria2 xml-rpc daemon
 create a file named as aria2.conf with following code:

       enable-rpc=true